mbwong/mbwong.github.com/_posts/2013-01-21-how-to-pick-a-first-job.md

 # How to pick a first job

-You've made it mostly through college and you've done some [soul-searching][ss] and you've settled on a career direction.
+You've made it mostly through college.
+You've done some [soul-searching][ss] and you've settled on a career direction.
 Perhaps like me, when you graduate you want to do something related to Big Data and software.
 Now where you should get your first job or internship?

 [ss]: http://mbwong.com/2012/12/01/finding-a-calling.html